lemlac/mulem/docs/reference.md

 Certain keywords and symbols such as `do` or `then` start a block when they are at the end of a line.
 Increased indentation is expected on the next line, and decreasing indentation exits the block.

 ```
-do         -- Line ends with `block`, expecting a new block.
+do         -- Line ends with `do`, expecting a new block.
 expr       -- Error: expected indentation missing at line 2.

 do